 Try a flattering shade of auburn hair if you’re over 50.
 It can often make women look younger while keeping it looking like natural hair color.

 If you’re over 60, try a more subtle auburn because of its warming effects on your skin tone.
-Auburn hair has beautiful rich tones that brighten the skin, but as we age, we lose this youthful feel to our coloring.
+Most shades of auburn hair rich tones that brighten the skin, but as we age, we lose this youthful feel to our coloring.
 Injecting your hair with these subtle auburn tones can give you a glowy appearance on your skin.

 A reddish-brown auburn offers one of the best warm shades.
 It’s also a perfect start-off point when wanting to try the redhead lifestyle.
 A rich auburn hue beautifully complements pale skin tones the best if paired with long waves.